Ben2260/RealTimePhysio/Project 1: Real Time/README.md

-# Project 1: Real time
+# Project 2: Enabling of Realtime analysis of human physiological features
 ## TBD